Give me 15 minutes, and I’ll show you how to get your next writing gig.

 - The facts about writing contracts and assignment memos, so that you can avoid getting scammed and know what’s required before you accept assignments.

-- How to apply for jobs as a staff writer or editor—whether at a media site, private company, or even a government agency—so that you stand out from the competition and highlight your strengths.
+- How to apply for jobs as a staff writer or editor—whether at a media site, government agency, nonprofit, or private company—so you stand out from the competition and highlight your strengths.

 - How to know when it’s time to move on from a job so that you’re not stuck with the same salary, and so you continue to grow in your career.